aurora-multiphysics/icarus/README.md

 # Icarus
 Machine learning for simulation validation.
-Named after the Icarus of greek mythology - because to reach for the stars, you risk a little sunburn.

-The purpose of this package is to provide a set of machine learning tools that engineers can use to assess the agreement between an experiment and simulation; that is, to validate the simulation with experimental data.
+Icarus provide a set of machine learning tools that engineers can use to assess the agreement between an experiment and simulation; that is, to validate the simulation with experimental data.

 ## Installation